Word and Music Studies between East and West

 - Musical and Poetic Genres

-The module “Word & Music Studies” is taught by Dr Jan Czarnecki.
+The module “Word and Music Studies” is taught by Dr Jan Czarnecki.
 It will be offered again in the summer semester 2021.